salfetkajon/zsy/content/pages/index.md

     backgroundSize: full
     title: ZSY COIN
     subtitle: >-
-      ZSY Coin is a cryptocurrency created specifically to support charitable initiatives in Ukraine.
+      is a cryptocurrency created specifically to support charitable initiatives in Ukraine.
 The token allows people around the world to securely, quickly and transparently send donations to help people in need, foundations and humanitarian organizations.
     styles:
       self:
         height: auto